 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 Most people make a good recovery, have less pain, and can move their elbow better.
 An artificial elbow never feels quite the same as a normal elbow.
-It is unlikely that you will be able to fully straighten your elbow.

 An elbow replacement can wear out with time.

 An elbow replacement is usually suitable for people who have arthritis.
 If you have severe pain, stiffness and disability, an elbow replacement should reduce your pain and help you to move your arm more easily.

 The operation and treatment information on this page is published under license by Healthdirect Australia from EIDO Healthcare Australia and is protected by copyright laws.
 Other than for your personal, non-commercial use, you may not copy, print out, download or otherwise reproduce any of the information.
 The information should not replace advice that your relevant health professional would give you.

 For more on how this information was prepared, click here.

 Learn more here about the development and quality assurance of healthdirect content.